peteroupc/peteroupc.github.io/randomfunc.md

 * `RNDRANGEMinExc`: Interval (a, b].
 * `RNDRANGEMinMaxExc`: Interval (a, b).

 The sections that follow show how these methods can be implemented for fixed-point, rational, and floating-point numbers.
+An additional format for random real numbers is the [**partially-sampled random number**](https://peteroupc.github.io/exporand.html).

 <a id=For_Fixed_Point_Number_Formats></a>
 #### For Fixed-Point Number Formats